-Finally, an extension of the Bures-Wasserstein distance for graphs takes into account filters on the graph signal distributions, which allows for emphasizing different types of spectral information when graphs are compared \cite{petric2021fgot}.
+Finally, we note that an extension of the Bures-Wasserstein distance for graphs can take into account filters on the graph signal distributions.
+This permits to emphasize different types of spectral information in the graph comparison \citep{petric2021fgot}.
 For instance, employed with a low-pass filter, the Bures-Wasserstein distance predominantly captures differences in the global graph structures, whereas a high-pass filter focuses on local structures.
 These distances can also be utilized in the graph mean problem \eqref{eq:graph_avg_BW} when the graph filter is bijective for the set of Laplacian matrices satisfying Assumption~\ref{ass:psd}.
 For more details see the supplementary material.